-The Newton Lacy Pierce Prize honors early-career astronomers for outstanding research using radiation measurements from astronomical objects to advance observational astronomy.
+The Newton Lacy Pierce Prize honors early-career astronomers for outstanding observational research based on radiation measurements from astronomical objects.

 Funder: American Astronomical Society